European Institute of Women’s Health 2016-17 Programme

 - European Medicines Agency (EMA) and the European Centre for Disease Prevention and Control (ECDC)

-- The Council Presidencies of (the Netherlands and Slovakia in 2016) and all EU Member States, NGOs, social and health researchers, healthcare professionals, government and academic organisations
+- The Council Presidencies of (the Netherlands, Slovakia, Malta, Estonia) and all EU Member States, NGOs, social and health researchers, healthcare professionals, government and academic organisations

 - Patients and healthy people, especially marginalised, vulnerable groups and all interested citizens.